-5. Grease ‘em up with sunscreen.
+Grease ‘em up with suncream.
 You might think this is for your kids’ benefit, but actually, you’ll want to do this purely out of self-preservation.
 Bring little Precious back home all burned to a crisp, and mum will throttle you with a landing net!

-Looking for a fishing boat?
-Read How to pick the perfect boat for fishing or Sports Fishers: five top fishing boats.
+For more advice on choosing a fishing boat, read Dave Barham's guide to fishing boats or Sports Fishers: five top fishing boats.
 Fishing luck: 3 unusual ways to improve your catch will help improve your catch.

 Looking for other ways to get the family into boating, read get your family boating in six steps and five tips for fun family boating trips.